NickyEXE/intro-to-OO/README.md

 - [ ] Get more practice with array methods (`each`, `map`, `select`, `find`)

 ## Outline
+- Objects: Things that encapsulate both data and behavior, usually for a common group of things
+-  Method: A behavior that an object has
 - Discuss the benefits of OOP
 - Discuss classes and instances
   - describe methods as the 'interface' for our class
+  - "hi" is the instance, String is the Class
+  - 1 is the instance, Integer is the Class
 - Demonstrate class methods and instance methods on in-built Ruby classes (String, Array)
   - methods as sending messages
   - different approaches for sending messages (dot notation, `send`)
   - Monkey patching
+    - Modifying built in ruby classes
 - Build a class using the deliverables below
   - `new` and `initialize`
   - instance methods